 But the injuries did not ruin our vacation.
 There was plenty we still saw, enjoyed, tasted and savoured.
 We found some pleasures we might not have encountered without the injuries.
 My husband enjoyed the scenery as he sat on the verandah, leg elevated, and became friends with two lizards he named Leonard and Lucy.

 As we hobbled down the streets of Nevis, several people recommended the “hot water” to my husband.
 Waters of volcanic hot springs attracted wealthy tourists in the late seventeenth century, who came to Nevis, stayed in the grand Bath Hotel, and treated their various ailments in the mineral laden spring water.
 Although the Spring House, which once held five thermal baths, was no longer operational, an outdoor pool had been constructed so people could continue to experience the healing waters.
 A visit there became a daily ritual.
 The pool was never very busy, but there were usual a couple of other people there, locals mostly.
-Through their conversation, we learned more about the political situation on the island.
-Court proceedings were underway to determine if the election results from the previous summer would be declared null and void because of alleged fraud and voting irregularities.
+Through the bits of their overheard conversation, we learned more about the political situation on the island.

 Slowing down can be a good thing.
 Especially when you’re on a Caribbean island.
 I was forced to relax.
 We noticed more.
 My husband could not manage swimming in the ocean.
 He was too unstable and could not regain balance in the sand and the waves.
 But we could sit on the beach, read, and watch the water.
 I paid attention to the changing colours of the sea.